 But statins are not miracle pills, and they're not for everyone.
 They don't always lower cholesterol enough, and they cause troubling side effects in some people.
 It's also important to remember that eating healthy foods, exercising regularly, and losing weight if necessary are the best — and should be the first — approaches to treating high cholesterol and reducing the risk for heart attack or stroke.
 Consider the options carefully and talk with your doctor about whether to take a statin and, if so, which one to take.

-Six statins are now available in the United States: atorvastatin (Lipitor), fluvastatin (Lescol), lovastatin (Mevacor), pravastatin (Pravachol), rosuvastatin (Crestor), and simvastatin (Zocor).
+Examples of available in the United States include atorvastatin (Lipitor), fluvastatin (Lescol), lovastatin (Mevacor), pravastatin (Pravachol), rosuvastatin (Crestor), and simvastatin (Zocor).
 Another medication, Vytorin, combines ezetimibe and simvastatin in a single pill (see "A cholesterol-lowering combination").
-All six statins have similar effects on cholesterol and similar side effects.
-For most people, which statin you take isn't nearly as important as whether you take it every day, how you take it (see "Getting the most from your statin," below), and how well you help it along with diet and exercise (see "Lifestyle changes to protect yourself").
-And it's important to remember that although the PROVE IT study (see "The lower the cholesterol, the better") is sometimes depicted as the "clash of the statins," the real message for people at risk for heart disease was to drive LDL levels as low as possible.
-With all that in mind, here's a quick guide for differentiating among the statins.
+In most people, statins have similar benefits and similar side effects.
+Which statin you take isn't nearly as important as whether you take it every day, how you take it and how well you help it along with diet and exercise.

 Because various statins are broken down in the liver in different ways, some statins are more likely to be affected by other drugs or foods.
 Grapefruit juice, for example, increases blood levels of Mevacor, Zocor, and Lipitor, but doesn't usually affect the other statins.
 Your doctor may suggest a particular statin based on other medications you are taking.